 Shoe Organizer: The mesh in this one means it can accommodate wide running shoes or strappy sandals without bulging out the top.
 Cut it down to the size that fits your needs; I have mine cut down to 2 rows so it fits under the shower curtain holder in my 1743.

 Shower Shut-off Valve: This thing works.
 It completely stops the water so that the water pump stops as well.
 Very handy when taking a shower with the small hot water tank in the Alto.
 And, yes, it works way better than the on/off on the shower head.

 Window screen add-on: The 1743 has beautiful screens for the windows, but they are pleated.
 Which means the bugs can get inside the Alto.
 Buy some of this foam caulk sealer and cut it to fit inside the frame (vertically) when the screen is fully deployed.
 I have enough to do this with all four windows and in summer or buggy areas, it’s very effective.
-You can find it at any good hardware store, or use the link to get it from Amazon.
+You can find it at any good hardware store.
 The 3/8-inch round size is what you need.